90-day roadmap: Growing AI visibility through AI search

 This phase moves beyond technical fixes into strategy, focusing on what content the LLMs will actually trust.
 Trust in AI search is synonymous with E-E-A-T, which is why original data and demonstrable expertise are more important than ever.

-Users interact with AI assistants by asking full, complex questions, not just keywords.
+Users interact with AI assistants by asking full, complex questions.
 Your content strategy must evolve to address these long-tail "prompts."

 • Use "People Also Ask" (PAA) sections and forum questions (Reddit, Quora, industry forums) to capture natural, conversational phrasing.